 Break down exactly what your products or services are and how much you expect to get paid for them.
 Cover your sourcing, research and development and fulfillment processes, and break down your production costs and overhead as well as your profit margin projections.

-STEP 6: OUTLINE YOUR FINANCIAL PLAN AND PROJECTIONS
+STEP 6: SHARE FINANCIAL PROJECTIONS

 STEP 7: END WITH THE APPENDIX